-Some pilot compensation may be acceptable for these conditions conditions which bring these guidance symbols to the field of view limits of the display.
+Some pilot compensation may be acceptable for these conditions

+Flight directors designed to work with a non-stationary tracking reference (such as a flight path angle or flight path vector which are commonly used with HUD guidance) should be evaluated in conditions which bring these guidance symbols to the field of view limits of the display.
 Crosswinds, and certain combinations of airspeed, gross weight, centre of gravity and flap/slat/gear configurations might cause such conditions.
 At these limits, the dynamics of the guidance response to pilot control inputs can differ with potentially adverse affects on tracking performance, pilot compensation and workload.